korsumaki/tic-tac-toe/README.md

     - Enable tapping to whole box
     - scale UI properly (dynamically) in all platforms (android, web, desktop)
     - responsive screen size
-  - Onw development workflow
+  - Own development workflow
     + use compose preview
-    - test with device or desktop
+    + test with device or desktop
       - Ctrl-Shift-R in testcase or test class
       - Ctrl-R to rerun tests
     - fast way to build from IDE?